-The University through its departmental structures approves all research at GVSU.
+The University, through its departmental administrative structures, approves all research at GVSU.
 This includes bench science research, and research on human and animal subjects.
 For research involving human subjects, the University also requires approval from its Institutional Review Board (IRB), known at GVSU as the Human Research Review Committee (HRRC).
-The HRRC does not approve research activities: it certifies that proposed research activities are in compliance with Federal Regulations, University policies and procedures, and ethics standards pertaining to the protection of the rights, interests and welfare of human subjects' research.
+The HRRC approval of research activities certifies that proposed research activities are in compliance with Federal Regulations, University policies and procedures, and ethics standards pertaining to the protection of the rights, interests and welfare of human subjects' research.

 What is a Federal Wide Assurance?

 GVSU has assured the federal government that all research conducted under GVSU authority will comply with federal regulations as specified under the Code of Federal Regulations the DHHS 45 CFR 46 and FDA 21 CFR 50 and 56 subparts for the protection of human subjects.
-This assurance pertains to all requirements and procedures specified by all federal agencies and departments.
+This assurance pertains to all requirements and procedures specified by all eleven signatory federal agencies and departments.
 That is why it is called a Federal Wide Assurance (FWA).

 Who must have an FWA?

 1. All GVSU researchers (faculty, staff and students) are sufficiently knowledgeable abut the relevant federal regulations to protect research participants;

-3. If any researcher violates the regulations we will report it to the appropriate federal officials or offices, take corrective internal action, and institute preventive measures so it does not happen again.
+3. If a researcher violates the regulations GVSU will report it to the appropriate federal officials or offices, take corrective internal action, and institute internal review and other preventive measures to prevent any recurrence.

 a.
-How extensive are the assured protections?
-Every institution must agree to abide by Subpart A (the Common Rule).
-Subparts B (protections for pregnant women, fetuses & neonates), subpart C (protections for prisoners), and subpart D (protections for minors) are all optional to adopt, but institutions accept or opted out of accepting them as a group.
+How extensive are the required assured protections?
+Every institution must agree to comply with Subpart A (the Common Rule).
+Subparts B (extra protections for pregnant women, fetuses & neonates), subpart C (extra protections for prisoners), and subpart D (extra protections for minors) are optional to adopt, but institutions accept or opted out of accepting them as a group.
 GVSU has opted put of the additional protections required in the subparts B, C and D.

 d.
-Who is responsible for the institution's assurances?
-Whoever signs the FWA on behalf of the institution is the accountable party if a complaint is received or a regulatory violation occurs.
-At GVSU the signatory official is the Provost.
+Who is accountable for the institution's assurances?
+Whomever signs the FWA on behalf of the institution is the accountable party if a complaint is received or a regulatory violation occurs.
+At GVSU the signatory official is the Research Integrity Officer (RIO).

 e.
 Can the institution amend its FWA to get grant money?
 Yes, at any time.
 Some federal agencies and some private pharmaceutical companies require specific assurances to include one or more of the subparts B, C or D in order to be eligible to receive their grant money.
 This may require filing a protocol specific amendment to the FWA if the relevant subparts were not initially included.
 In addition, some federal agencies add additional rules to the regulations and require special amendments be signed to receive funding support for their projects.
 They also may require that additional training in participant protections be completed by the institutional official, chair of the HRRC, individual researchers, and possibly others.
 The US military does this and each branch has its own set of amendments and training requirements.
-An amendment to the FWA may only be made by the signatory official or their designee.
+An amendment to the FWA may only be made by the signatory official (RIO) or their designee.